Sambridda/Palm-Oil-System-Design/README.md

 > *Process Flow Diagram (PFD) is available in the repository.
 Detailed architectural data to be added.*

-As of Proposal III, each of the three T10 tanks has its own **dedicated oil pump and feed line** (rather than drawing off a single shared oil feed pipe), with one T10 tank optionally designated by site technicians as the **PO tank** — automatically and manually isolated from the common palm-oil bunch and dispensed only via HMI-driven pulse logic.
-The hydronic water/heating circuit is unchanged from Proposal II.
-Water time across the plant is arbitrated by the **P1 (T5) → P2 (PO tank) → P3 (palm oil melt)** priority ladder described in Section 2.
+As of Proposal IV, each of the three T10 tanks has its own **dedicated oil pump and feed line**, with one T10 tank optionally designated by site technicians as the **PO tank** — automatically and manually isolated from the common palm-oil bunch and dispensed only via HMI-driven pulse logic.
+On the hydronic side, the trunk main has been upsized from 1-inch to **1.5-inch NPS**, enabling it to serve two 1-inch branches simultaneously at their full individual design flow.
+Water time across the plant is arbitrated by the **ADA need-array** — P1 (T5), P2 (PO tank), P3 (palm oil melt) — described in full in [Section 5.1](#51-the-adaptive-demand-allocation-architecture-ada) and [Section 11](#11-changelog-proposal-iii--proposal-iv-architectural-revision-ii--ada).

 ---